Kia Ceed 2012-2018 review | A sound used family car purchase

 Search for a Kia Ceed on CarGurus

-The introduction of the Ceed in June 2012 marked a big change for Kia’s mid-sized hatchback family car.
+The introduction of the second-generation Ceed in June 2012 marked a big change for Kia’s mid-sized hatchback family car.
 The original version sold primarily on the double strengths of being very good value for money and its seven-year warranty.

 The newer Ceed also enjoyed those twin attributes, but was much better looking inside and out, well equipped, decent to drive, and could withstand direct comparison with some of the big players in its sector, such as the Ford Focus and the Volkswagen Golf.
 The Ceed was now a properly desirable car – not just something to justify as the sensible, budget-conscious choice.